Rhode Island Lemon Law: Your Complete Legal Guide

 | Final Opportunity to Cure | 7 additional calendar days | Manufacturer gets one additional chance even after term expires |

-Important: Even after the term of protection expires, the manufacturer is entitled to one additional opportunity to cure, not to exceed seven calendar days.
-This opportunity begins when the manufacturer first knows or should have known that the repair attempt or out of service limits have been met.
+Important: Even after the term of protection expires, the manufacturer is entitled to one additional opportunity to cure the defect.
+This additional opportunity cannot exceed seven calendar days.
+It begins when the manufacturer first knows or should have known that the repair attempt limits or out-of-service limits have been met.

 Extensions to the Time Periods